xmatters/SalesForce/README.md

 ## xMatters set up
 1. Import the Salesforce Communication Plan (See Salesforce.zip in files above).
+If you use the attached Salesforce Communication Plan you can skip steps 2-4.

+2. Optional - Create an Inbound IB script

+3. Optional - Create an Outbound IB Delivery script

+4. Optional - Create an Outbound IB Response script

-2. In Integration Builder, Configure your Salesforce Endpoint  *NOTE: if you're using a relaxed IP policy, you'll need to add your API token to the end of your Password.
+5. In Integration Builder, Configure your Salesforce Endpoint  *NOTE: if you're using a relaxed IP policy, you'll need to add your API token to the end of your Password.
+For the following information see the SalesForce Setup steps above.
-* At the top navigation bar go to your name > Setup > Personal Setup > My Personal Information > Reset My Security Token.
+* At the top navigation bar in SalesForce go to your name > Setup > Personal Setup > My Personal Information > Reset My Security Token.
-If your password is mypassword, and your security token is XXXXXXXXXX, then you must enter mypasswordXXXXXXXXXX to log in Client ID & Client Secret can be found by accessing the connected App in Salesforce.
+* If your password is mypassword, and your security token is XXXXXXXXXX, then you must enter mypasswordXXXXXXXXXX in the xMatters Endpoint to authenticate correctly.
+* Client ID & Client Secret can be found by accessing the connected App in Salesforce.
 Setup > 'Quick Find / Search..' box (left side of the screen) > Create > Apps > Find 'Connected Apps' and click on the app (this is the connected app we setup earlier, recommended name is xMatters).
 Find Consumer Key (Client ID) and Click to reveal Consumer Secret (Client Secret).

 3. Add Recipients/Groups to the xMatters New Case Layout: In this version, you'll need to add the recipients to the layout in the xMatters form.